StefanoAnzolut/business-guide/source/account/seals.rst

 •	Add an image as a visual representation of the seal (optional)
 •	Specify the display name of the seal for your members

+To enable your Skribble Business members to seal documents, you will have to unlock the seal for each member.

 **Adding members or API keys**